zetxy/fishbot/README.md

 Navigate to the bottom of the page and download an installer.
 You probably want to download the `Windows x86-64 executable installer`.
+You might also need to add python executable to your Windows PATH.

 ### Installation
 In the root folder of this project, run this in your command line: